 Your own mind is your best friend or worst enemy, depending upon how you relate to it.
-The mind is the part of your nature closest to and most intimate to your inner Self and Being, but also connected to the external world and its influences.
-Much of what we call our minds is not ours but the opinions of others.
+The mind is the part of your nature closest to your inner Self, but also connected to the external world and its influences, which usually rule over it.
+Much of what we call our minds is not ours but the opinions and emotions of others.
 We must learn to go back to our core awareness, for which the mind is but an instrument of expression.

 What is Your Mind Breeding?

-Our minds often function like a terrorist, disturbing us with fear, suspicion and doubt, imagining every sort of problem, difficulty and calamity as if these formed our ultimate destiny.
+Our minds can disturb us with fear, suspicion and doubt, imagining every sort of problem, difficulty and calamity as if these formed our ultimate destiny.
 Our thoughts breed negative emotions of attachment, greed, envy, jealousy and anxiety.
-Our thoughts create anger, conflict, and agitation, mirroring back to us the problems we have with other people, allowing our opponents to function within our mind space by the power of our own disturbed imagination.
+They create anger, conflict, and agitation, often mirroring back to us the problems we have with other people, allowing our opponents to function within our mind space by the power of our own disturbed imagination.

 We revel in violence, war and destruction in the films that we watch, finding pleasure in scenes of decimation, when we would never approve or follow such cruel behavior ourselves.
 We let people into our minds that we would never let in to our homes.